AudreyLL88/MS3__Sante/README.md

 **Your cocktails**

 * In your profile page, is the "Your cocktail" section displayed?
-* If you haven't submitted any recipe yet, is the message "Wow, such empty." showing?
 * As a registered user, if you have submitted cocktails previously, are the cocktail cards showing?
 * Are the buttons "View"(yellow), "Edit"(green), and "Delete"(red) displayed?
 * Is the picture, name and category of the cocktal showing?